schen9981/avocaodo-millenial-analysis/README.md

 This directory contains our cleaned data, in csv files and sqlite databases.
 This includes demographic data (ie. population, age, gender) and avocado consumption data.

+The main database file used for analysis is avocado_project.db.
+This database file contains four tables:

+1. demographic - this contains the accumulated populations for 2016, 2017, and
+2018 for each region, by age and sex.
+That is, for one row of the table, this gives the total number (in 2016, 2017, and 2018) of people of that age and that gender for the specific region.

+2. hab2016 - this contains the accumulated avocado consumption statistics for each region in 2016.

+3. hab2017 - this contains the accumulated avocado consumption statistics for each region in 2017.

+4. hab2018 - this contains the accumulated avocado consumption statistics for each region in 2018.

 ### Data Spec

 This directory contains screenshots of our data sample, as well as a more detailed